What is the role of Continuous Integration in Agile?

 Becoming agile is not a simple and barrier-free path to success.
 Agile software development teams prepare strategies, adopt required frameworks, implement proper tools, and struggle to reach a truly Agile software delivery cycle.

 Agile is not Agile without the appropriate foundation.
-The transition to Agile requires many initiatives that can affect the entire process if approached wrong.
+The transition to Agile requires many initiatives that can affect the entire process if approached in the wrong way.

 What is Continuous Integration?